 Total species seen at this site: 69

-The 168 acres of Braunstone Park are a reminder of Braunstone’s pastoral heritage with large areas of well-established open parkland, woodlands spinneys and meadows.
+The 168 acres of Braunstone Park are a reminder of Braunstone’s pastoral heritage with large areas of well-established open parkland, veteran oak trees, woodlands spinneys and meadows which were once attached to Braunstone Hall (now called Winstanley House after its previous owners).

 Numerous meandering paths enable visitors to stroll and enjoy the park's many delightful aspects.
 Two lakes on the southern boundary attract a wide variety of wildlife including migrating birds.
 Formal gardens include a WW2 memorial garden, a Walled Garden and Azalea Garden.